mjhea0/django-interactive-charts-post/README.md

 ### Populate the Database

-In order to create charts we first need some data to work with.
+To create charts we first need some data to work with.
 I've created a simple command we can use to populate the database.

 Move to the *shop* directory and create a new folder called *management*, inside that folder create another folder called *commands*.
 Inside of the *commands* folder create a new file called *populate_db.py* and put the following code inside: